Dan Goldman: Democracy

-In June 2023, Goldman and Congresswoman Judy Chu led more than 50 lawmakers in pressing Walmart, Costco, Kroger, and other major American pharmacies to sell the abortion pill, mifepristone.
-In July, Goldman called the Dobbs decision "one of the very worst opinions that the Supreme Court has ever issued on both a legal and factual basis".

 Economic issues

 Goldman supports increasing the national minimum wage, universal child care, and paid family leave.
 He supports promoting business development, and requiring corporations to pay their fair share to "increase opportunity for all Americans".
+He also supports the PRO Act.

 Goldman was one of the 46 Democrats who voted against final passage of the Fiscal Responsibility Act of 2023 in the House.

 Environment

 Goldman said in his 2022 campaign that he supports the principles and goals of a Green New Deal to transition to clean energy and has called climate change an "existential threat".
 He supports public–private partnerships to incentivize private companies to invest in renewable energy.

 Foreign policy

-Israel

-Goldman is a proponent a two-state solution.
-He opposes the Boycott, Divestment and Sanctions movement, calling it a "thinly-veiled demonstration of antisemitism."
-He voted to support Israel following the 2023 Hamas attack on Israel.
-In 2024, he signed an open-letter expressing "disgust" at South Africa's case at the International Court of Justice charging Israel with operating with intent to commit genocide in Gaza.
-In September of the same year, he identified himself as a "proud Zionist and steadfast supporter of Israel" in a press release for his official House subdomain.

-Goldman has been an outspoken critic of Israeli settlements and settler violence in the West Bank.
-He has signed onto legislation imposing sanctions on violent Israeli settlers and opposed the September 2025 decision to approve further settlement expansion, calling it “yet another step by Prime Minister Netanyahu and his extremist government that unjustly hurts Palestinians, isolates Israel, undermines democracy, and sabotages peace in the region.”

-In August 2025, Goldman blamed Netanyahu for the starvation in the Gaza Strip, saying that his decisions have “led to unacceptable mass starvation”, and that Israel “simply cannot allow such a humanitarian crisis to occur.”
-He has been critical Netanyahu’s leadership, saying that the Prime Minister’s own “personal and political interests” have been guiding Israel’s actions.

-Goldman has also been critical of Netanyahu’s 2023 judicial overhaul push, calling the reforms “antidemocratic”.

-Russian invasion of Ukraine

-Goldman believes Russia's invasion of Ukraine threatens Ukraine's sovereignty, international order, and democracy globally.
+Goldman said that Russia's invasion of Ukraine threatens Ukraine's sovereignty, international order, and democracy globally.
 He is in favor of U.S. aid to Ukraine and sanctions on Russia.

-Syria

 In 2023, Goldman voted against H.Con.Res.
 21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.